jagrvargen/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 Script 12.
 Newest Files - Displays the 10 newest files in the cwd.

 Script 13.
 Unique - Takes a list of words as input and prints only words that appear exactly once.

+Script 14.
+Find That Word - Displays lines containing the pattern "root" from the file /etc/passwd